luozhaoyu/luozhaoyu.github.io/_posts/2015-04-07-DB-topics-query.md

 200 distinct values.
 Finally, also assume that the method described in class for mapping bit position to record in page is being used.
     * How many bitmaps will be in the index?
-        * 200, since there are 200 distinct values
+        * 201, since there are 200 distinct values and 1 phantom bitmap
     * How many bits will be in each bitmap?
-        * 1000000, every recrod has corresponding index
+        * 1300000, every record has corresponding index, plus potential phantom row
     * What is the total number of “1” bits in all of the bitmaps?
-        * 1000000, every record has 1 corresponding value
+        * 2000000 = 1000000 + 1000000, every record has 1 corresponding value, phantom record also has one

 #### Column store
 * Why might one expect cache utilization to be better with a column store than a traditional row store?
 For what kind of query do you expect this to be important?